sfdcai/studio/README.md

 # Automated Media Management System

 This project provides a complete, automated pipeline for managing a large personal media library.
-It combines a powerful set of backend shell scripts with a modern Next.js web interface for monitoring.
+It combines a powerful set of backend shell scripts with a modern Next.js web interface for monitoring and configuration.

-The system uses a Linux server to automatically download all photos and videos from an iCloud Photos account, deduplicates them against a central database, archives the originals to a local NAS, and uploads processed versions to a separate, reliable cloud archive (Google Drive).
+The system uses a Linux server to automatically download photos and videos from an iCloud Photos account, deduplicates them against a central database, archives the originals to a local NAS, and uploads processed versions to a separate, reliable cloud archive (Google Drive).

 ## Features ✨

 *   **Web UI Dashboard:** A modern Next.js interface to view the status of all files, see logs, and monitor processing in real-time.
+*   **Centralized Configuration:** Manage all backend script settings directly from the web UI.
 *   **Server-Side Sync:** Backend scripts automatically pull all media directly from iCloud Photos.
 *   **Database-Driven:** Uses an SQLite database as the single source of truth, tracking every file, its metadata, and processing status.
 *   **Bulletproof Deduplication:** Calculates a unique hash for each file to prevent duplicates from ever entering your archive.